 The Banking Regulations Act 1949, Sec.5 (b) defines the term banking as “Banking means accepting, for lending or investment, of deposits of money from the public repayable on demand or otherwise and withdraw by cheque, draft, and order or otherwise.”

 Sec.5(c) of the BR Act defines a “banking company” as a company that transacts the business of banking in India.
 Since a banker or a banking company undertakes banking-related activities we can derive the meaning of banker or a banking company from Sec 5(b) as a body corporate that:

-(a) Accepts deposits from public.
+(a) Accepts deposits from the public.

-(d) Allows withdrawals of deposits on demand or by any other means.
+(d) Allows withdrawals of deposits on-demand or by any other means.

 Accepting deposits from the ‘public’ means that a bank accepts deposits from anyone who offers money for the purpose.
-Unless a person has an account with the bank, it does not accept deposit.
+Unless a person has an account with the bank, it does not accept the deposit.
 For depositing or borrowing money there has to be an account relationship with the bank.
 A bank can refuse to open an account for undesirable persons.
-It is banks right to open an account.
+It is the bank’s right to open an account.
 Reserve Bank of India has stipulated certain norms

 As per ‘Know Your Customer’ guidelines issued by Reserve Bank of India, customer has been defined as: